tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 ----------------
 - A lot of unuseful information in output.
 - ***filtered_signature*** signature is unrepresentative.
 Perhaps every tool has their own sensitiveness for logFC, p-value etc.
-- Dockerfile need to be updated